-The Jungfrau Railway/The Jungfraubahn (JB) runs between Kleine Scheidegg station and **Europe’s highest station, Jungfraujoch.
+The Jungfrau Railway/The Jungfraubahn (JB) runs between Kleine Scheidegg station and **Europe’s highest station, Jungfraujoch - it is the final part of the Top Of Europe route from Interlaken,

-JB trains follow a route mainly in tunnel through the Monch and Eiger mountains, but what makes the Jungfraubahn unique, aside from its height, is that the Eigerwand and Eismeer stations have glass windows cut into the sides of the mountain.
+JB trains follow a route mainly in tunnel through the Monch and Eiger mountains, but what makes the Jungfraubahn unique, aside from its height, is that Eismeer station has glass windows cut into the sides of the mountain for views over the ice fields.

-The trains make extended stops at both stations, so you can leave the train to make the most of the breath taking views.
+The trains make an extended stop at the station, so you can leave the train to make the most of the breath taking views.

 Kleine Scheidegg station is served by WAB trains from/to both Grindelwald and Lauterbrunnen.